 If you are both easily overwhelmed and indecisive, it is unlikely you will get very far working together.
 The friend or family member should be someone who can be honest with you in order to get the most out of the experience.

 An accountability partner or group is another way to go.
 If you are competitive, finding a friend or small group of friends who are willing to keep each other accountable and challenge each other in decluttering can be useful.
 It can make the process more fun.

-There are various Facebook groups with decluttering challenges where people share pictures of their before and afters and talk about their challenges and victories.
-Join the Simplify & Declutter group to join with is in talking about and sharing decluttering projects.
+There are various Facebook groups where people share their challenges and victories.
+I set up the Simplify & Declutter group for that very purpose.